Lockwatch vs CrookCatcher vs WTMP

 Feature Lockwatch CrookCatcher WTMP (Who Touched My Phone)

-Uses face detection to improve intruder photos
+Uses face detection to capture better intruder photos

 Detects unlock attempts after restart, before the phone is first unlocked